 As sustainability and climate change become increasingly important to our customers, we want to be in a good position to be their sustainable supplier of choice.
 Our robust management systems, our long history of continuous improvement on energy efficiency and GHG emission reductions, our experience with LCAs and our focus on customer needs help further improve our reputation as a responsible partner.
 Furthermore, Ball has committed to reducing absolute direct emissions 55% and reducing value chain emissions 16% by 2030 from a 2017 baseline.
-Should consumer-buying behavior increasingly shift towards the use of environmentally friendly products, we may benefit from that trend due to the unique sustainability credentials of metal packaging.
+Should consumer-buying behavior increasingly shift towards the use of low-carbon and zero-waste products, we may benefit due to the unique sustainability credentials of metal packaging.
 Metal packaging is the most recycled packaging material in many markets, has a high scrap value, is lightweight, is an abundant resource, has no loss of inherent material properties during recycling, has a long shelf life, and enhances food safety.
+Because manufacturing virgin aluminum is extremely energy intensive, recycling aluminum cans dramatically reduces the GHG footprint of the product.
+The results of the LCA sensitivity analysis indicates that the high material circularity for aluminum cans has substantial environmental benefits related to global warming potential (GWP), while the GWP of other beverage packaging products, like beverage cartons, increased with collection due to the extensive fossil energy sources needed.
 If consumers use our products more, this could increase our sales as demand for our products grows; therefore, increase our revenue.

-Time horizon
+Time horizon Short-term

-Short-term
+Likelihood

-Likelihood Likely
+Likely

-Magnitude of impact
+Magnitude of impact Medium